mrdamien/wheat-router/README.md

     </path>
 </router>
 ```
 The generated functions will have a signature to aid with autocomplete.
 Parameters can be typehinted, or passed through a function first.
-Ex: $two will be type-cast as an int, $three will be passed through intval().
+Ex: $two will be type-hinted as an int, $three will be passed through intval().
 ```php
 public function urlOne ($forum_id): string;
 public function urlTwo ($forum_id, int $two): string;